 The following studies and collaborations in cardiovascular disease are a sampling of many studies currently underway:

-Michael S. Goligorsky, M.D., Ph.D., professor of medicine and of pharmacology and director of the Division of Nephrology, collaborate with Alvin Goodman, M.D., John McClung, M.D.’75, and Stephen Peterson, M.D., professors of medicine, to study vascular complications in cardiovascular diseases such as diabetes and hypertension.
+Michael S. Goligorsky, M.D., Ph.D., professor of medicine and of pharmacology and director of the Division of Nephrologyconducts research into the study of vascular complications in cardiovascular diseases such as diabetes and hypertension.